broadinstitute/warp/pipelines/broad/internal/arrays/imputation/BroadInternalImputation.changelog.md

 # 1.0.5
-2022-06-08 (Date of Last Commit)
+2022-06-09 (Date of Last Commit)

+* Add additional output String variable `done` to InternalTask.IngestOutputsToTDR.
 * Add run_task variable as input to TriggerPrsWithImputationTsv task to ensure that task runs after IngestToImputationWideOutputsTable.
-Without completion of IngestToImputationWideOutputsTable, the CF that is triggered in TriggerPrsWithImputationTsv will fail - adding the additional File variable forces the task to wait for the upstream ingest task to complete and generate its output file, which is required as input to the downstream task.
+Without completion of IngestToImputationWideOutputsTable, the CF that is triggered in TriggerPrsWithImputationTsv will fail - adding the additional String variable forces the task to wait for the upstream ingest task to complete and generate its output file, which is required as input to the downstream task.

 # 1.0.4
 2022-06-06 (Date of Last Commit)